 The first step for how to clean a Coleman RoadTrip Grill is mess prevention!
-Therefore, you want to clean your RoadTrip Grill right after you use it.
+Therefore, you want to clean your RoadTrip Grill right after you use it with something like a non-scratch brass grill brush or natural enzyme cleaner.

 The longer you wait to start cleaning, the harder it becomes, because food and grease dries and seems to form a crust on the grill.